Here are 10 cheaper alternatives to Centre Parcs in the UK so you can spend less on your family-friendly holiday and have just as much fun!

 Don’t want to pay for a holiday at all?
 Here’s how you can go on holiday for free.

-The cheapest break we found at Center Parcs was £1,828 for a family of four in August.
-How do other holidays compare?
+The cheapest break we found at Center Parcs was £1,828 for a family of four in the August school holidays.
+How do other holiday parks that are similar to Center Parcs compare?
 Well, cheaper…

 The cheapest to most expensive places like Centre Parcs are: